mdn/content/files/en-us/web/api/filesystemdirectoryhandle/getfilehandle/index.md

 - `TypeMismatchError` {{domxref("DOMException")}}
   - : Thrown if the named entry is a directory and not a file.
 - `NotFoundError` {{domxref("DOMException")}}
-  - : Thrown if current entry is not found or if the file doesn't exist and the `create` option is set to `false`.
+  - : Thrown if the current entry is not found or if the file doesn't exist and the `create` option is set to `false`.

 ## Examples